The Hansen Music Fellowship

 picture of Amanda Withrow

-Amanda Withrow is an oboist majoring in Music Performance at Bowling Green State University, studying with Mr. Dwight Parry (BM expected Spring 2023).
+Amanda Withrow is an oboist.
+She majored in Music Performance at Bowling Green State University, studying with Mr. Dwight Parry (BM expected Spring 2023).
 She studied with Dr. Nermis Mieses from 2019-2022.
 In 2019, she was a member of the Cleveland Orchestra Youth Orchestra with whom she toured Europe; she also was principal oboe of the 2019 OMEA All State Orchestra.
 At BGSU, Amanda performs in Philharmonia and chamber ensembles, serves as Treasurer of the Double Reed Club, and runs social media to maintain oboe studio visibility and engagement with prospective students.
 She has performed in masterclasses with Reid Messich, Euridice Alvarez, Tim Gocklin, and Pedro Diaz while seeking further learning opportunities from oboists such as Nancy Ambrose King, Frank Rosenwein, and Eugene Izotov.
 She has attended the MasterWorks Summer Festival since 2020.
 After graduating, Amanda plans to attend graduate school, perform in an orchestra, and teach.

 Hansen Fellow Experiences